ZeroTwoModz/NULL/README.md

 NULL was created for educational purposes only ;)

 IF SOMETHING BAD HAPPENS TO YOU FOR USING THIS TOOL I WILL NOT HELP YOU WITH ANYTHING BECAUSE I CANNOT CONTROL WHAT YOU DO WITH THIS TOOL OR WHAT WILL IT CAUSE

+Doesn't work on 32 bit because I compiled it on 64 bit :D (Windows)